phaserjs/phaser/README.md

 * Group.removeBetween now properly iterates through the children.
 * P2.World had a type in the restitution method title.
 Now fixed.
 * Objects with an InputHandler now deactivate it when the object is removed from a Group but not destroyed (fix #672)
+* Fixed the vectors used in the BlurX and BlurY filters (thanks @nickryall, fix #668)

 p2.js v0.5.0